Statement setting out a concise description of the characteristics of Australian carbon credit units

 From 1 July 2016, the

 National Greenhouse and Energy Reporting Act 2007 (NGER Act) will provide for the safeguard mechanism which ensures the net covered emissions of certain designated large facilities do not exceed their applicable baseline emissions number for a period31.
-All ACCUs may be surrendered to reduce the net emissions number for a facility under the safeguard mechanism32.
+Both Kyoto and non-Kyoto ACCUs may be surrendered to reduce the net emissions number for a facility under the safeguard mechanism32.

 A facility’s net emissions number may be increased by the issuance of ACCUs attributable to carbon abatement at a facility33.
 If those ACCUs are purchased by the Commonwealth under a carbon abatement contract they may be deemed to be surrendered to reduce the net emissions number of the facility that generated the carbon abatement34.
 Offsets reports after 1 July 2016 will need to identify carbon abatement attributable to safeguard facilities to facilitate these steps35.